leon-quinones/CodeChallenge-SQL2DocumentAPI/README.md

 ```
 ### 2 Responses:

-🟩 **Status code: 200** - Body: information saved in mongodb database     = Selected person was stored in your mongo database succesfully
+🟩 **Status code: 200** - _Body: information saved in mongodb database_     = Selected person was stored in your mongo database succesfully \
-🟧 **Status code: 400** - Error: person already exists in output database = Selected person was previous processed
+🟧 **Status code: 400** - _Error: person already exists in output database_ = Selected person was previous processed \
-🟧 **Status code: 400** - Error: person not found                         = Selected person was not found in your SQL database
+🟧 **Status code: 400** - _Error: person not found   _                      = Selected person was not found in your SQL database \

 ## Project structure

-## Problem solving
+The project is built using MVC architectural pattern and repository classes as model layer.
+✨The project is easily extensible to others entities models/schemas just defining the car, person and pet interfaces.
+The respective classes define their fields based on interfaces that are used to initialize each instances.